ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 **NOTE**: To see a full range of controllers provided by ROBOTIS, visit our [Controllers](/docs/en/parts/all-controller/) page.
 {: .notice}

-**NOTE**: Not all sensors are compatible with each CM series, check out the compatible sensors with each CM series at [Compatibility Table for parts](/docs/en/parts/controller/controller_compatibility/#parts)
+**NOTE**: Not all sensors are compatible with each CM series, check out the compatible sensors with each CM series at [Parts Compatibility](/docs/en/parts/controller/controller_compatibility/#parts)
 {: .notice}

 ## [Other Controllers](#other-controllers)